rstudio-education/intro-shiny-rmarkdown/README.md

 ### Day 1: January 31

 #### :computer: 09:00 - 10:30: Session 1 - Introduction to R Markdown
-  - Welcome and motivation
-  - Demo
+  - 00 - Welcome: Getting started instructions + motivation + demo
-  - Composing your prose with markdown
+  - 01 - Composing your prose with Markdown:
     - Text and headers
     - Links and images
     - Math text
     - Tables
     - The Markdown Quick Reference
+  - 02 - Structuring your analysis with R Markdown:
+    - Embedding R code -- in chunks and inline
+    - Chunk and global options
+    - Other languages
+    - Output options
+    - Output formats

 #### :coffee: 10:30 - 11:00: Morning break